zhengkezhou1/kgateway/api/README.md

-# APIs for Gloo Gateway - Kubernetes Gateway API Integration
+# APIs for kgateway

-This directory contains Go types for custom resources that Gloo Gateway uses with its Kubernetes Gateway API integration.
+This directory contains Go types for kgateway APIs & custom resources.

 ## Adding a new API / CRD